navatharaagi/AWS-SysOps-Docs/README.md

 - EC2—>Load Balancers—>create load balancer with default VPC—>HTTP & HTTPS protocol with “HTTP” protocol for both—>select a new SG with name & description, Type 2 “Custom TCP Rule”,Port Range “80 & 443” with “Anywhere” source—>Configure security settings—>select upload cert to IAM for 3rd party certificates with name,public key & private keys of certificate—>create.

 #### 3.Network Bottlenecks
-Potential Networking Issues
+- Potential Networking Issues
--One of the primary network bottlenecks comes from EC2 instances -Potential causes for bottlenecks
+  - One of the primary network bottlenecks comes from EC2 instances
+  - Potential causes for bottlenecks
     -Instances are in different Availability Zones, regions, or continents -EC2 instance sizes (larger instances generally have better bandwidth performance) -Not using enhanced networking features